Financial Samurai

 The only way I’d feel good paying taxes up front for my Roth IRA contribution is if the effective tax rate was 15% or less.
 Further, I had to be working a leisurely 40 hours a week or less.
 Working very long hours makes you really bitter about the tax system.

-5) I finally started making too much.
+5) I finally started making too much to be eligible to contribute to a Roth IRA.

 When I got my lucky break and moved to San Francisco for a new job, I was making a base salary of $85,000 and was guaranteed a $50,000 bonus.
 As a result, my total compensation in 2001 was about $120,000.
 This was $10,000 over the maximum $110,000 income allowed for an individual to contribute to a Roth IRA at the time.